anasdawood/Timenizer/README.md

 ## Getting Started

-1- download XAMP or Apache and place this folder in the htdoc folder.
+1- download XAMP or Apache and place all files in the htdoc folder.
 2- run the sql script in a mySQL database (username: root, password:asd123) 3- point url to http://localhost/timer/web/index.php?r=timer-activities/index to view the list of all times 4- point url to http://localhost/timer/web/index.php?r=timer-activities%2Fcreate to view the Timer display

+## How Does it work ?
+* click Start to start the timer.
+* add description and click "Book Current Time" to book the time displayd on the timer.
+* Fill discription, Data and time and click "Book Manually" to book a manual entry.

 ### Prerequisites